rhnfzl/reddit-stash/README.md

 ### 5. Integration with Note-Taking Systems
 Since content is saved in markdown, you can easily import it into note-taking systems like Obsidian, Notion, or any markdown-compatible tool.

+### 6. Media Preservation
+Beyond text, Reddit Stash can download and preserve images, videos, and other media from posts, ensuring you have complete archives even if external hosting services go offline.

 ## Setup

 ### Prerequisites